 One thing to mention, though, is a feeling of standardization at Sushi Tokami in the Hong Kong branch.
 Perhaps out of an intention to deliver the best under controlled circumstances, the experience lacks the personal touch of a whimsical and attentive master who might offer different pieces to his guests.
 At least for repeat customers, that personal touch would be something that is highly valuable at a sushiya.
 Right now, the omakase menu is fixed in advance and printed.
 If you don’t object to the list before the meal, everyone will be served exactly the same.
 And I heard from regulars that the pieces tend not to change very much within a season.

 Gladly, our master was a chatty one and delighted to engage, taking care to make sure I understand him with my rusty conversational Japanese and saving us from a potentially cold and serious air of quietude that is all too often considered uneasy by diners everywhere.
 There was no contempt shown towards photographing or naïve questions about fish and sushi.
 The engagement and amicability helped to make the dinner feel less like a mechanical delivery of products by the book.
-The server was also polite and kind throughout.
+He also ventured to make me half-size sushis as per my dietary request.
+The server was polite and kind throughout.